Stuttgart–Horb railway: From regional to long-distance railway (1879–1919)

 The Stuttgart–Horb–Tuttlingen–Immendingen line was primarily of regional significance at this time.
 The terminus of all long-distance travel was Immendingen.
 By the end of the 19th century trip times were becoming quite a bit shorter, to the point where the trip between Tuttlingen and Stuttgart had been cut down to only 3 hours in 1897, 4 to 5 hours less than in the 1870s.
 Starting in 1900, 3 daily express long-distance trains traversed the line.
 Around the turn of the century, the Royal Württemberg State Railways mostly used the steam locomotives of the class Württemberg AD for their express service, which were in turn replaced by the class Württemberg C during World War I. The class Württemberg T 5 was used for regional service.
-Possibly the most famous passenger on this line, Vladimir Lenin, the leader of the Russian Revolution, travelled from Zurich via Stuttgart to Petrograd in a special train on 9 April 1917.
+Possibly the most famous passenger on this line, Vladimir Lenin, the leader of the Russian Revolution, travelled from Zürich via Stuttgart to Petrograd in a special train on 9 April 1917.

 The Royal Württemberg State Railways started to lay a second track alongside the originally single-track railway on short sections of the line in the 1880s and 1890s.
 In 1886, the first section to be made into a twin-track line was the 4.4-kilometer-long piece between Horb am Neckar and Eutingen im Gäu.
 In 1895, the 8.6-kilometer-long section between Stuttgart Hauptbahnhof and Stuttgart West received a second track and this was as extended as far as Böblingen from 22 November 1905.

 The 1.2-kilometer connecting curve between Stuttgart North (Nordbahnhof) and the Stuttgart–Horb railway was opened on 1 November 1895.
 An initially planned connection line between Zuffenhausen and Stuttgart West was not realised.
 Traffic between Stuttgart and Böblingen increased from 16 trains (1890/91) to 32 trains in the winter of 1902/03.

 In the period between World War I and World War II, the transport infrastructure in Germany received numerous improvements.
 On 22 October 1922, the new main station in Stuttgart (Stuttgart Hauptbahnhof) was officially opened.
 This removed the chokepoint at the terminus of the line and enabled the expansion of the capacity of rail traffic.
 Deutsche Reichsbahn altered the route taken by the line in the centre of Stuttgart to Eckartshaldenweg, avoiding Stuttgart North station, in autumn 1922.